robotframework/SeleniumLibrary/README.rst

 for available keywords and more information about the library in general.

 SeleniumLibrary works with Selenium 2.53.6 or newer, including Selenium 3.
 It supports Python 2.7 as well as Python 3.3 or newer.
+In addition to the normal Python_ interpreter, it works also with PyPy_ and Jython_.
+Unfortunately Selenium_ isn't currently supported by IronPython_ and thus this library doesn't work with IronPython_ either.

 SeleniumLibrary is based on the `old SeleniumLibrary`_ that was forked to Selenium2Library_ and then later renamed back to SeleniumLibrary.